326th Medical Battalion (United States): Crest

 The annulet and crossed stretchers refer to the crossroads and the encirclement of Bastogne.
 Red and blue are adapted from the coat of arms of Bastogne.
 The seven-pointed star, symbolic of the unit's skill, alludes to the original unit's seven decorations, World War II.

 Background

 The coat of arms was originally approved for the 501st Airborne Medical Battalion on 29 August 1952.
 It was rescinded on 29 October 1957.
 It was reinstated and redesignated for the 326th Medical Battalion on 5 April 1965.
 The insignia was amended to add a crest on 2 July 1965.
 It was redesignated for the 626th Support Battalion with the blazon and symbolism revised effective 16 April 1994.

-Background Oval

-Although the background oval came from the Institute of Heraldry's "Beret Flash" page, as an Air Assault unit at the time Maroon Berets were authorized for airborne units, the 326th does not appear to have been authorized a beret flash, and none is shown on the Institute of Heraldry's website.
+Background trimming and beret flash

+As a World War II airborne unit, the 326th Airborne Medical Company was authorized an airborne background trimming that was worn behind a paratrooper's Parachutist Badge.
+Today, as a formation within the 101st Airborne Division (Air Assault), the 326th's continues to wear their airborne background trimming but behind its soldier's Air Assault Badge.
+With the 626th Support Battalion assuming the heraldry of the 326th, the US Army Institute of Heraldry redesigned the 326th's airborne background trimming as the 626th's.

+In 2024, soldiers assigned to the 101st Airborne Division began wearing their unit's historical organizational beret flashes from the 1970s, as well as new beret flashes patterned after their battalion's airborne background trimming, on the Army black beret, as illustrated in photographs of the 626th Light Support Battalion at the 101st's change of command ceremony on May 30th, 2025.
+Note that no documentation authorizing the creation and/or wear of the 626th Light Support Battalion Beret Flash has yet to be identified.